-- 3.1.1 The detailed magnetic survey was carried out over a total 0.5ha within a single land parcel. - 3.1.2 Magnetic anomalies located can be generally classified as positive anomalies of an uncertain origin, anomalies associated with structural remains, areas of magnetic debris and disturbance, strong discrete dipolar anomalies relating to ferrous objects and strong multiple dipolar linear anomalies relating to buried services or pipelines.
-Anomalies located within each survey area have been numbered and are described in 3.4 below.
+- 3.1.1 The detailed magnetic survey was carried out over 5ha within a single land parcel. - 3.1.2 Magnetic anomalies located can be generally classified as positive anomalies of an uncertain origin, anomalies associated with quarrying, linear anomalies of an agricultural origin, areas of magnetic debris and disturbance, strong discrete dipolar anomalies relating to ferrous objects and strong multiple dipolar linear anomalies relating to buried services or pipelines. - 3.1.3 Anomalies located within each survey area have been numbered and are described in 3.4 below with subsequent discussion in Section 4.